 The Brownfields Multipurpose Grant will be awarded in the form of a cooperative agreement.
 Cooperative agreements require the EPA Project Officer to be substantially involved in overseeing the work performed by the selected recipients.
 Although EPA will negotiate precise terms and conditions related to substantial involvement as part of the award process, the anticipated substantial federal involvement for this project may include, but is not limited to:

-Close monitoring of the recipient’s performance to verify the results;
+Close monitoring of the recipient’s performance to verify compliance with the EPA-approved workplan and achievement of environmental results.

 Collaboration during the performance of the scope of work including participation in project activities, to the extent permissible under EPA policies.
 Examples of collaboration include: